-“I’m thinking of moving to Australia, but I’m unsure”.
+“I’m thinking of moving to Australia from UK, but I’m unsure”.

 Relocating anywhere is a big commitment, especially when moving abroad to an entirely different country.
 It’s essential that you are 100% sure that this is the right move for you.

 There are numerous reasons people move to Australia.
 Many have fallen in love with the outdoors lifestyle after holidaying down under, while others look to offer their young family better opportunities in life.

 Australians enjoy a high quality of life with low pollution levels, sunny weather (for the most part) and access to some of the most breath-taking natural scenery in the world.

 Whether you need some help convincing yourself to move, or you’re just looking for more great reasons to move here, read on to discover 50 great reasons why you should consider moving to Australia from the UK: